lmarkely/enron_fraud/README.md

 'std_from_poi' and 'std_to_poi', obtained from 'from_poi_to_this_person'/
 'from_messages' and 'from_this_person_to_poi'/'to_messages', respectively.

-In addition, features that have more 70 zero values are removed.
-70 was chosen as the cutoff because there are 141 data points in this data set after the above feature selection and engineering.
+In addition, features that have more than 70 zero values are removed.
 These features include 'deferral_payments', 'long_term_incentive', 'loan_advances', 'restricted_stock_deferred', 'deferred_income', and 'director_fees'.
+70 was chosen as the cut-off value because there are 141 data points in this data set after the above feature selection and engineering.
 After these feature selection and engineering, there are a total of 9 features.

 Furthermore, PCA and SelectKBest are evaluated for dimensionality reduction and